-But the truth is that every person is different and we all work based on our personality.
-It's important to know yourself and our abilities, that's why I advise you to see the first 8 chapters of Iceberg, to really know you.
+But the truth is that each person is different and we all function based on our personality.
+It's important to know yourself and our abilities, that's why I advise you to see the first 8 chapters of Iceberg, to really get to know you.

-Your strengths represent levers that you can leverage to push yourself more and, above all, better
+Your strengths represent levers that you can take advantage of to push yourself more and, especially, Best

 Knowing your own strengths gives you a better understanding of yourself, keeps you going on a lot of things.
 For example, if you're looking career options, you could reduce specific areas of work based on what you know you're good at.

 It also helps you grow more.
 Knowing what you can excel at allows you to aim higher and achieve more.